WeizhenWang-1210/MetaVQA/README.md

 In case of confusion, check out the devkit's implementation [here](https://github.com/nutonomy/nuscenes-devkit)

 # Scenario Aggregation
 We prepared two distinct pipelines for curating the real-world scenarios and simulator-rendered scenarios.
 Checkout `scripts_cvpr/scene_gen/nusc_real.sh` and `scripts_cvpr/scene_gen/waymo_sim.sh` for examples.
+You can also see `sample_scripts/test_scengen.sh`.

 ## Preliminaries
 Please download the [nuScenes Dataset](https://www.nuscenes.org/nuscenes) via the official website if you want to utilize nuScenes scenarios for VQA generation.
 For Waymo Open Motion Dataset(WOMD), you can refer to [ScenarioNet](https://github.com/metadriverse/scenarionet) to pre-process the tfrecords into `pkl` files compatible with [MetaDrive](https://github.com/metadriverse/metadrive) simulator.